Skip to the content

 Landmark Living: Renovating Historic Buildings in NYC’s Protected Districts

-There’s a unique romance to living in a pre-war brownstone or a historic loft in one of New York City’s designated districts.
-The soaring ceilings, ornate cornices, and undeniable sense of history offer an experience that no modern build
+There is a unique romance to living in a pre-war brownstone or a historic loft in one of New York City’s designated districts.
+The soaring ceilings, ornate cornices, and undeniable sense of history offer something no modern build can replicate.

 Read More